About

 NEW APOSTLE GALLERY

-In 2015 New Apostle Gallery opened it US branch in the heart of New York's trendiest neighborhood, Bushwick, Brooklyn, as a collective of artists with backgrounds in various mediums that together highlight, question and challenge societal norms.
-For New Apostle Gallery artists, art has been their main vocation and foremost passion as their art conveys their individual life missions.
+In 2015, New Apostle Gallery opened it US branch in the heart of New York's trendiest neighborhood, Bushwick, Brooklyn, as a collective of artists with backgrounds in various mediums that together highlight, question, and challenge societal norms.
+For New Apostle Gallery artists, art has been their main vocation and foremost passion, as their art conveys their individual life missions.
 Their expressive works immediately set a tone and challenge the viewer to receive the inherent message.
-In 2019 the gallery moved it headquarters to Mount Vernon, New York, in order to be closer to it’s growing list of Westchester customers.
+In 2019, the gallery moved its headquarters to Mount Vernon, New York, to be closer to its growing list of Westchester customers.
+Currently, New Apostle Gallery is holding group exhibition shows at 3 World Trade Center, celebrating New York, America, and eight years of Silverstein Properties' commitment to the arts.

-New Apostle Gallery is dedicated to Pop-Up exhibitions, Art Fairs, collaborations and online campaigns for the sale the artwork by David Hollier, Frank Hyder, ELLE, Haley Hughes, Demelza Toy Toy, Michael Yee Chong, Tara Clayton and all other artists associated with the gallery.
+New Apostle Gallery is dedicated to Pop-Up exhibitions, Art Fairs, collaborations, and online campaigns for the sale of the artwork by David Hollier, Frank Hyder, ELLE, Haley Hughes, Demelza Toy Toy, Michael Yee Chong, Tara Clayton, and all other artists associated with the gallery.

 David Hollier

-David Hollier is a Brooklyn-based contemporary artist, born and raised in Wolverhampton, U.K. To date his body of work features collections ranging from private commissions to large-scale public artworks, in New York, London and throughout the world.
+David Hollier is a New York-based contemporary artist, born and raised in Wolverhampton, U.K. To date, his body of work features collections ranging from private commissions to large-scale public artworks in New York, London, and throughout the world.

 Through solo and group shows/art fairs in both the United States and Europe, from New Jersey to Brussels, Hollier continues to showcase his thought-provoking paintings and prints, gaining increasing attention and a devoted following of its own.